Jacob Israël de Haan: Early life

-Work on behalf of Russian Jewish prisoners
+He left socialism behind, studied law and became a private lecturer at the University of Amsterdam, traveled to England and Russia and published poems in the magazine of Albert Verwey.
 In 1912, de Haan visited a number of prisons in Russia, in order to study the situation of political prisoners.
-He published his shocking findings in his book In Russische gevangenissen (In Russian prisons, 1913).
-He also founded a committee, together with Dutch writer Frederik van Eeden and Dutch poet Henriette Roland Holst, which aimed at collecting signatures for the sake of inducing especially Russia's then allies France and Great Britain to exert pressure on Russia to alleviate the fate of the prisoners.
+He published his findings in his book In Russische gevangenissen (In Russian prisons, 1913).
+He also founded a committee, together with writer Frederik van Eeden and Dutch poet Henriette Roland Holst, which aimed at collecting signatures for the sake of inducing especially Russia's then allies France and Great Britain to exert pressure on Russia to alleviate the fate of the prisoners.
 In a publication of Amnesty International he was, because of these activities, described as "a precursor of Amnesty International".

 Move to Palestine

 Zionist beginnings

 Around 1910, De Haan returned to the Jewish religion and started to learn Hebrew.
 He developed an interest in Zionism, joining in 1915 the Mizrachi, the religious branch of the Zionist Organization.

 This is a description of de Haan prior to his departure for Palestine:

-In 1919, two years after the Balfour Declaration, this Poet of the Jewish Song took the next logical step and emigrated to Palestine "anxious to work at rebuilding Land, People and Language" as De Haan put it to Chaim Weitzman in his application for a passport.
+In 1919, two years after the Balfour Declaration, this Poet of the Jewish Song took the next logical step and emigrated to Palestine "anxious to work at rebuilding Land, People and Language" as De Haan put it to Chaim Weizmann in his application for a passport.
 The same letter assumed his stance with aplomb.
 False modesty was never one of his faults...
 De Haan wrote: "I am not leaving Holland to improve my condition.
 Neither materially, nor intellectually will life in Palestine be equal to my life here.
 I am one of the best poets of my Generation, and the only important Jewish national poet Holland has ever had.
 It is difficult to give up all this."...

 The Palestine De Haan entered on a bitter stormy winter day in January 1919 was above all an intricate country.
 Arguably it had the most confusing political conditions of that politically complicated moment when the Versailles Peace Conference was about to begin.
 One might call it a natural habitat for this cranky man.
 It was the "twice promised country," to the Arabs in the Arab Revolt T. E. Lawrence existentialised in The Seven Pillars of Wisdom, and to the Jews (or rather in practice the Zionists) by the Balfour Declaration calling for creation of a "Jewish homeland".
 De Haan arrived there as an ardent, even fanatical, Zionist.
 Indeed, the first secret Zionist report about him refers to his ranting anti-Arab remarks made at a party...